SillyNonbinary/SillyNonbinary/README.md

 -I'm a Minor.
 Please Interact with that in mind, I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you

--I mainly stay on safe server 2 now because it's where my friends stay and it's less crowded
+-I mainly stay on safe server 2 now because it's where my friends stay and it's less crowded.
+But you may know me for sitting by @APredictableNullity at the bakery or tree by the beach

 -Heyo!!
 I’m Silly_Nonbinary also Know as Ebony, Silly, Elliot, and Non.
 ANY NAME WORKS EVEN IF IT'S THE CHARACTER I AM ON PONY TOWN (Elliot is there mainly because he's the character I use the most)